mathieuchevreul/api-nintendo/README.md

 # Download database games images

 With the API, we're able to get a link that redirects to the png images of the games.
-I create a python script that download in a ./images folder all the game images.
+I create a python script that downloads in a ./images folder all the game images.